 In addition, some regulatory authorities may ask for an asset valuation or other expert's report to be included in the prospectus.

 Due diligence

-The due diligence investigation for companies undergoing an IPO may become more specialized than for most other companies, if the company in question operates in a certain industry, such as healthcare, real estate or mining.
-For example, for biopharma and healthtech companies, due diligence will have a heavy focus on technology and intellectual property rights, and the freedom to operate within them.
+The due diligence investigation for biopharma and healthtech companies is typically more specialized than for most other companies, with a heavy focus on technology and intellectual property rights, and the freedom to operate within them.